A Stitch in Time (Robinson novel): Plot

 The narrative of the novel happens on Cardassia after the end of the Dominion War where Garak, living in the ruins of his childhood home, is helping with relief efforts while reminiscing about a society that is gone.
-As he is writing a letter to Julian Bashir, he also goes over his own life through journal entries.
+As he is writing a letter to Bashir, he also goes over his own life through journal entries.

-The first timeline follows him through his childhood in the home of Enabran Tain being raised as the gardener's son with Mila as his birth mother, his training as a youth at a brutal military academy called Bamarren Institute for State Intelligence, his recruitment into the Obsidian Order, his rise through the ranks as a skilled operative carrying out various covert missions, his enmity with Gul Dukat and his disobedience of Enabran Tain over Palandine, a woman he loves which leads to his downfall and exile.
+The first timeline follows him through his childhood in the home of Enabran Tain, being raised as the gardener's son with Mila as his birth mother, his training as a youth at a brutal military academy called Bamarren Institute for State Intelligence, his recruitment into the Obsidian Order, his rise through the ranks as a skilled operative carrying out various covert missions, his enmity with Gul Dukat and his disobedience of Enabran Tain over Palandine, a woman he loves, which leads to his downfall and exile.

-The second timeline takes place in DS9 where he is preparing for his mission with Kira Nerys to join the Cardassian resistance under Damar.
+The second timeline takes place on DS9, where he is preparing for his mission with Kira Nerys to join the Cardassian resistance under Damar.